Distributed Graph Neural Network Training: A Survey

 \subsection{Challenges in Distributed GNN Training}

 Due to the data dependency, it is non-trivial to train distributed GNNs efficiently.
 We summarize three major challenges as below.

-\textbf{Challenge \#1: Massive feature communication}.
-For the distributed GNN training, massive feature communication is incurred in the GNN model optimization phase.
-When the GNN model is trained in a mini-batch manner, the computation graph generation (i.e., mini-batch construction) needs to access remote graph and features as the operation \textcircled{1} in Figure~\ref{fig:gen_frame} to create a batch for local training.
-Even if in multi-GPUs training with a centralized graph store (e.g., CPU memory), the computation graph generation incurs massive data movement from the graph store to workers (e.g., GPU memory).
+\textbf{Challenge \#1: Massive feature communication}. \blue{ For the distributed GNN training, massive feature communication is incurred in both the batch generation and GNN model training stage.
+When the GNN model is trained in a mini-batch manner, the batch generation needs to access remote graph and features as the {operation \textcircled{1} in Figure~\ref{fig:gen_frame}} to create a batch for local training. } Even if in multi-GPU training with a centralized graph store (e.g., CPU memory), the computation graph generation incurs massive data movement from the graph store to workers (e.g., GPU memory).
 Existing empirical studies demonstrate that the cost of mini-batch construction becomes the bottleneck during the end-to-end training~\cite{bytegnn_vldb_2022, nextdoor_eurosys_2021}.
-When the GNN model is trained in a full-graph manner, the computation graph can be the same as the partitioned graph without communication, however, the graph aggregation in each layer needs to access the hidden features in the remote neighbors of vertices (operation \textcircled{2} in Figure~\ref{fig:gen_frame}) which causes massive hidden feature (or embedding) communication.
+When the GNN model is trained in a full-graph manner, the computation graph can be the same as the partitioned graph without communication.
+However, the graph aggregation in each layer needs to access the hidden features in the remote neighbors of vertices (operation \textcircled{2} in Figure~\ref{fig:gen_frame}) which causes massive hidden feature (or embedding) communication.
 In summary, both distributed mini-batch training and distributed full-graph training of GNN models suffer from massive feature communication.